pehowell/thanos/docs/components/query.md

                                  prefixed with 'dns+' or 'dnssrv+' to detect store API servers through respective DNS
                                  lookups.
-      --rule=<rule> ...
-Addresses of statically configured rules API servers (repeatable).
-The scheme may be
-                                 prefixed with 'dns+' or 'dnssrv+' to detect rule API servers through respective DNS
-                                 lookups.
       --store-strict=<staticstore> ...
                                  Addresses of only statically configured store
                                  API servers that are always used, even if the